migramirez2/Harmony-ONE/progress/theo-perisic.md

+2024-03-13 Wed: Call with Artem and Frank for 2-week deliverables.
+Sync with Stephen and Julia for potential voice foundational direction.
+Contacted Stanford open source AI summit and community members for decks and additional information on crypto AI data companies.

 2024-03-12 Tue: Meeting with DIA for alternative oracle solution to add options for dapps.
 Insight: Their architecture directly provides a solution to the previous oracles issue regarding the bridge hack.
 Documents will be shared tomorrow EOD.
 Long meeting with Stephen to align team for next two weeks of deliverables.

 2024-03-11 Mon: Moved progress from /x and /s to /h.
 Scheduled call with DIA for alternative oracle providers to boost support on Harmony.
 Insight: Investigating JEPA (Joint Embedding Predictive Architecture) for voice synthesis could be valuable following the video of [Lex Fridman with Yann LeCun](https://www.youtube.com/watch?v=5t1vTLU7s40), as its focus on predicting missing segments and learning semantic relationships in the audio signal might lead to improved control over traditional LLMs.